ibm-cloud-docs/speech-to-text/faq-basic-usage.md

 1.  <span style="color:#003F69">My request is being made from a browser that does not enable JavaScript, or the size of my request exceeds the maximum request length because it includes many keywords.
 How can I submit my request?</span>

-    You can submit a multipart recognition request with the sessionless (`POST /v1/recognize`) or session-based (`POST /v1/sessions/{session_id}/recognize`) method.
+    You can submit a multipart recognition request with the `POST /v1/recognize` method.
 With multipart requests, you pass all audio data as multipart form data.
 You specify some parameters as request headers and query parameters, but you pass JSON metadata as form data to control most aspects of the transcription.
-See [Submitting multipart requests as form data](/docs/services/speech-to-text/http.html#HTTP-multi).
+See [Making a multipart HTTP request](/docs/services/speech-to-text/http.html#HTTP-multi).

 1.  <span style="color:#003F69">My audio includes pauses of varying lengths.
 How does the service respond to them?</span>